Phenix City Intermediate School

 - Category Attribute

-- Phenix City Intermediate School's student population of 952 students has stayed relatively flat over five school years.
+- Phenix City Intermediate School's student population of 1,055 students has grown by 11% over five school years.

-- The teacher population of 43 teachers has declined by 8% over five school years.
+- The teacher population of 46 teachers has grown by 35% over five school years.

 |Grades Offered||Grades 6-7|

 - Phenix City Intermediate School is ranked within the top 50% of all 1,263 schools in Alabama (based off of combined math and reading proficiency testing data) for the 2016-17 school year.

 - The school's student:teacher ratio of 23:1 has decreased from 28:1 over five school years.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (AL)|

 |Overall School Rank (16-17)||#631 out of 1263 schools|